carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 ## Run Code from an external script in a code chunk

 Let's add another figure generated from code.
-This time around let's see how to run code in a code chunk from an external R script instead of unelegantly copying and pasting the code from a R script to a code chunk in our `.rmd`.
+This time around let's see how to run code in a code chunk from an external R script instead of unelegantly copying and pasting the code from a R script to a code chunk in our `.Rmd`.

 There are at least a few benefits to running code in this modular fashion instead of copy/pasting:
 1. Automatic updates: if the code gets updated in the R script, it automatically be updated in the Rmd document as well.